 What Is Couples Therapy?

 Couples therapy is a branch of psychotherapy that focuses on partners in romantic relationships.
-Typically, a licensed therapist works with a couple, helping them resolve their differences, gain insight into their equation and improve the health of the relationship using a wide array of techniques.
+Typically, a licensed therapist works with a couple, helping them work through their differences, gain insight into their equation and improve the health of the relationship using a wide array of techniques.

-- Focusing on a core problem.
-This can be anything ranging from infidelity to poor sex life, jealousy, addictions, trust issues, and so on.
+- Getting to the root of the issues: Uncovering the underlying triggers for your relationship issues and focusing on a core problem.
+This can be anything ranging from infidelity to poor sex life, jealousy, addictions, trust issues, and so on

-- Interventions from the beginning of the couples counseling process with an aim to bring about change in relationship dynamics.
+- Change in dynamics: Interventions from the beginning of the couples counseling process with an aim to bring about change in relationship dynamics

-- Active participation from the therapist in the form of insights, interjections, exercises, and suggestions.
+- Expert insights: Active participation from the therapist in the form of insights, interjections, exercises, and suggestions

 Based on these insights and parameters, a therapist will create a structured plan for treatment.
 Throughout the treatment, the therapist will gradually draw your attention to dysfunctional elements of the relationship and each partner’s role in it.
 This sets the foundation for revamping perceptions vis-à-vis the relationship and each other.

 A majority of couples report an improvement in the quality of their relationship after undergoing therapy.
 It enables them to spot troubling patterns, navigate them, and communicate better to express emotions and solve problems.
-A study indicates that nearly 50 per cent of couples have improved and more satisfying relationships for up to 4 years after undergoing counseling.
-Another 10 to 20 per cent of couples find a way to co-exist even if they’re unhappy.
+A study indicates that nearly 50% of couples have improved and more satisfying relationships for up to 4 years after undergoing counseling.
+Another 10 to 20% of couples find a way to co-exist even if they’re unhappy.

 There is no set formula for couples counseling.
 A therapist often takes a call on the treatment pattern on a case-by-case basis.
-Following are the types of counseling available to couples working through there difference, and a therapist may use any one or a combination of these:
+Following are the types of counseling available to couples working through their differences, and a therapist may use any one or a combination of these:

 This technique proves especially helpful in dealing with issues such as infidelity, parenting, behavioral problems and so on.
 Your artistic skill has no bearing on the outcome of this form of therapy.